 To extract any particular file, simply right-click on any file and exercise the Copy To option.

-The context menu also offers other options like Calculate checksum, that can be quite useful to check the integrity of your backed up files.
+The context menu also offers other options like Calculate checksum, which can be quite useful to check the integrity of your backed-up files.

 Extract specific files from Windows 7 System Image Backup

 In Windows 7, things are not so easy, but there is a way that has been suggested on TechNet.
 For that, you will have to know the location where your system backup file has been saved.